 Wash cucumbers, cut ends, place them tightly in a jar.
 Add garlic cut in half, horseradish root and dill as a whole.

 Dissolve big tablespoon of salt in 1 l of hot water.
-The rule is to get 10% solution of salt.
 Let it cool for half an hour and pour the solution into a jar.
 After 2 days fermented cucumbers are ready.
 If you use hot water, cucumbers would be ready in 24 hours.